Your Bag

 Scheriproct Ointment side effects

-Side effects are very rare and are usually mild but they include:
+Side effects are uncommon and usually mild.
+They can include:

 Who shouldn't use Scheriproct Ointment